 DivorceEZ’s practice is to assist individuals and families in finding their own sustainable solutions.

 * Our mediator cannot give legal advice but can direct you to different Family Acts that apply to your specific situation, and refer you to a Family Law Lawyer if the need arises.

-Once the disputes between the parties have been resolved and a settlement has been reached, an agreement can be made written or orally; the agreed upon terms can be drafted into a separation agreement or a property consent order which can be filed within the Alberta Courts and becomes legally binding.
+Once the disputes between the parties have been resolved and a settlement has been reached, an agreement can be made written or orally; the agreed upon terms can be drafted into a separation agreement, or a consent order which can be filed within the Alberta Courts and becomes legally binding.

 If the parties cannot come to a resolution on the outlining disputes, then they can decide to pursue the matter through litigation.

 If there are areas within your separation that you do not agree on, consider going into mediation before taking your issues to court.
 Aside from being a less stressful and less costly alternative to court, the benefits of mediation are countless.

 Unit #406 - 5723 10 St NE, Calgary, Alberta T2E 8W7